nens/threedi-docs/source/i_overview_user_interface.rst

 Access the 3Di Models and Simulation settings dialog by clicking *Main menu* > *Plugins* > *3Di Models and Simulations* > *Settings*.

 .. figure:: image/i_overview_models_sim_setting.png
-   :alt: Overview interface Models and Simulation Settings
+   :alt: Overview of the 3Di Models and Simulation Settings dialog

 * **Base API URL:** The Base API URL is in most cases https://api.3di.live.
 * **Uploads processing timeout:** If uploading data for a simulation (such as initial water levels or laterals time series) takes longer than the value specified here (in seconds), 3Di Models & Simulations will stop trying to initialize the simulation.
 Default value is 900 s.